Camuti Consultation Service

 Dr. Pamela Perry

 Dr. Perry earned her DVM and PhD from Cornell University; her graduate research evaluated the effects of enrichment on behavior, welfare, and adoptability of shelter dogs.
 She has lectured extensively on Animal Behavior and Welfare topics, and she currently is a Senior Veterinary Behavior Resident at Cornell University Hospital for Animals, a Behavior Consultant for the Camuti Consultation Service, and the course instructor for Small Animal Behavior Problems at the NYS College of Veterinary Medicine.
-She also conducts behavior consultations at veterinary referral hospitals in Syracuse, NY and Williston, VT.
+She also conducts behavior consultations at veterinary referral hospital in Williston, VT.

 In most cases, a consultant will contact you within 48 hours of receiving requisite data where needed.
 Please make every attempt to provide contact information that will facilitate easy communication, as we are eager to answer your questions in a timely fashion.
 We realize that in today’s hectic world, there may be times when you may not be able to answer a return call from our consultants.
 If, however, a consultant is unable to reach you after attempting to do so three times over a period of 48 hours, your case will be transferred to inactive status.